-Indonesia is a great place to explore and has long been considered a haven for backpackers from all over the world.
+(Updated December 19, 2019) Indonesia — long considered a haven for travelers from all over the world — is a great place to explore for first-time backpackers.
 With its endless wildlife, beautiful landscape, and tasty traditional meals, this string of tropical islands in Southeast Asia is not to be missed.
-Here are 7 tips to ensure you get the best out of the country when traveling as a vegan!
+Here are 7 tips to ensure you get the best out of the country when traveling as a vegan.

 7 Tips for Travelling as a Vegan in Indonesia